Louis Agassiz: Early work

 Before Agassiz's first visit to England in 1834, Hugh Miller and other geologists had brought to light the remarkable fossil fish of the Old Red Sandstone of the northeast of Scotland.
 The strange forms of Pterichthys, Coccosteus, and other genera were then made known to geologists for the first time.
-They were of intense interest to Agassiz and formed the subject of a monograph by him published in 1844–1(45: Monographie des poissons fossiles du Vieux Grès Rouge, ou Système Dévonien (Old Red Sandstone) des Îles Britanniques et de Russie (Monograph on Fossil Fish of the Old Red Sandstone, or Devonian System of the British Isles and of Russia).
+They were of intense interest to Agassiz and formed the subject of a monograph by him published in 1844–1845: Monographie des poissons fossiles du Vieux Grès Rouge, ou Système Dévonien (Old Red Sandstone) des Îles Britanniques et de Russie (Monograph on Fossil Fish of the Old Red Sandstone, or Devonian System of the British Isles and of Russia).

+In 1838, Frederick William III of Prussia founded the Neuchâtel Academy which owes its birth to the impetus of Louis Agassiz.
+The young scholar endowed with exceptional charisma was recruited by the authorities of the Principality of Neuchâtel as early as 1832.
 In the early stages of his career in Neuchatel, Agassiz also made a name for himself as a man who could run a scientific department well.
 Under his care, the University of Neuchâtel soon became a leading institution for scientific inquiry.

+From 1836 onwards, Agassiz became increasingly interested in glaciers.
+At a time when Swiss glaciers were still advancing, the hypothesis of an extensive past glaciation emerged in scientific circles.
+On 24 July 1837, in his speech at the annual meeting of the Swiss Academy of Natural Sciences in Neuchâtel, which he chaired, he presented this new theory, although a lecture on fossil fish was expected.
+To support the Ice Age theory, he traveled the Alps in search of traces of previous glacial movements.
+The research conducted on the Unteraargletscher between 1840 and 1845 was groundbreaking.
+At that time, his companions added the Agassizhorn to the list of mountains of Switzerland named after people.

 In 1842 to 1846, Agassiz issued his Nomenclator Zoologicus, a classification list with references of all names used in zoological genera and groups.
 He was elected as a member of the American Philosophical Society in 1843.
+After his departure for the United States, his strong commitment to the public dissemination of knowledge and to the defense of women's education would play a decisive role in the affirmation of science in America.